-- A new gasket (common at most hardware stores – make sure you get the right size)
+- A new gasket (common at most hardware stores – make sure to get the right size)

 - Plumber’s putty

 To begin, remove the metal drain cover from the drain.
-On some drains, you might be able to flip the cover off with a flathead screwdriver.
+From what I’ve seen in some drains, you might be able to flip the cover off with a flathead screwdriver.
 On others, you’ll have to remove the screws.
-If this is the case, put the screws in a safe place so that you can put the cover back on later.
+If so, put the screws in a safe place until later when you need to put the cover back on.

 Use the pliers to remove and discard the compression gasket.
-Clip the pliers one on each side of the gasket.
-Turn it counterclockwise until it has come loose.
+Clip the pliers, one on each side of the gasket.
+Turn the gasket counterclockwise until it comes loose.
 Then pinch the gasket on one side with the pliers and pull it out of the drain.

 Unthread and remove the large compression nut from the drain with the pliers.

 Here comes the fun part.
-Use the hacksaw to make two vertical cuts approximately one inch apart through the body of the drain.
+To remove the shower drain body, use the hacksaw to make 2 vertical cuts approximately 1 inch apart through the body of the drain.
 Then use the hacksaw to cut through the drain flange.

 When cutting the drain flange, be careful not to cut into the shower pad!
-You should also make sure that the blade doesn’t go through the pipe riser!
+You should also ensure the blade doesn’t go through the pipe riser!

 Once you’ve removed the shower drain body, you will have exposed the rim of the pan.
-Don’t worry, even in the most spotless of showers, this rim will be filthy.
+Don’t worry; even in the most spotless of showers, the rim will be filthy.
 Clean the rim thoroughly before continuing.
 You can use a rag to clean the rim.

 Clean the opening of the drain with a cleaning brush.
-This will remove any debris that could block the installation of the new gasket.
+Cleaning will remove any debris that could block the installation of the new gasket.

 Slide the new gasket into the opening.
-It should sit on the center of the drain body’s rim.
+The gasket should sit on the center of the drain body’s rim.
 Use your fingers to spread the outside of the stainer body with plumber’s putty.
-Make sure that there is plenty of putty under the rim of the strainer.
+Ensure plenty of putty is under the rim of the strainer.

 Use a putty knife to wipe away any excess putty from the drain.
-You can tidy it up with a rag.
+You can tidy up the putty with a rag.
 Leave the shower unit to dry overnight before using it.

 The next day, return the drain cover to the drain.